How to Improve Your Credit Score (and How Long It Will Take)

 It’s also important to recognize that even the most reputable credit repair organizations will only provide temporary assistance.
 They aren’t a panacea; the consumer still has a lot of work to do, and too many people overlook that fact.
 “People who use those services rarely deal with the underlying financial conditions or habits that caused them problems in the first place,” says Mary Jo Wiggins, a professor of bankruptcy law and vice dean at the University of San Diego School of Law.
 “So, they use those services for a fee, maybe getting some short-term relief, and then they end up right back where they started from because they haven’t dealt with the source of the problem, only the symptoms.”

-How Long Does It Take to Get a Good Credit Score?
+How Long Will It Take to Improve Your Credit Score?

-You’ll generally find that someone who has damaged credit and can only get approved for a secured credit card will progress to fair credit and the ability to get an unsecured credit card within 12-18 months of responsible use.
-Of course, the timeline fluctuates based on how much information (whether positive or negative) already resides in your credit reports.
+Someone with damaged credit who can only get approved for a secured credit card can generally improve to fair credit and an unsecured credit card within 12-18 months.
+But that assumes they use that secured card responsibly.
+And the timeline varies based on how much information (positive or negative) is in a person’s credit report.

 - The key factors that affect your credit score are your payment history, the length of your credit history, the amount of debt you have, and the percentage of credit you use in relation to the amount of credit that is available to you.

-- Before you can start working on improving your credit score, you need to make sure that new negative information is no longer being reported to your credit files.
-For example, you don’t want to have an open credit card account on which the lender continues to report you as being delinquent on a monthly basis.It’s fine if you have existing negative information on your credit report, but it is important that you cut off any additional negative information from coming in before you can start improving your score.
+- Before you can start improving your credit score, you need to make sure that negative information is no longer being added to your credit files.
+For example, you don’t want to have an open credit card account on which the lender continues to report you as being delinquent.

-- While the rate your credit score will improve is based on many factors, there are steps that you can take to expedite the process.
+- Your rate of credit score improvement will depend on many factors.
+But there are steps that you can take to expedite the process.
 The more you do, the faster your credit score will improve.

 You can always gauge your progress by ordering a free credit score.
 Just realize that the score you get may not be the exact type used by a prospective lender.

-The work and discipline required to acquire a good credit score might lead to initial discouragement, but your wallet will thank you if you stick with it.
+Finally, while the work and discipline required to build a great score might lead to some initial discouragement, remember that your wallet will thank you for sticking with it.

 Was this article helpful?